 In 1896 gold nuggets were found in the Klondike river, in British Columbia.
 This sparked a gold rush in 1897, and thousands of hopefuls poured in to the region to try their luck.
 Many of these came from the United States and Europe.
 This episode led the the region in which the Klondike is situation, the Yukon, being designated as a territory in its own right, hived from from the North West Territory.

-More prosaically, but of greater importance for the long-term development of western Canada, was the discovery of a whole range of minerals – coal, nickel, silver and copper – in the region.
+More prosaically, but of greater importance for the long-run development of western Canada, was the discovery of a whole range of minerals – coal, nickel, silver and copper – in the region.
 The population of western Canada grew dramatically, and roads, railroads and towns sprang up in many places.

 The rise of Canada as a major mining nation occurred from the end of the 19th century and in the early 20th century.
-This coincided with a prairies being opened up to agriculture as tens of thousands of farmers settled the region.
+This coincided with the prairies being opened up to agriculture as tens of thousands of farmers settled the region.
 This led to Alberta and Saskatchewan being established as provinces in 1905.

 This was also a period when the government, following the example of administrations in the United States in the “Progressive Era”, took a much more active role in establishing schools, ensuring housing and working conditions for the poor were satisfactory, and generally alleviating poverty.
 Economic ties with the United States were growing at this time, and Canada was becoming more open to ideas from its southern neighbour.